armillio/grumpygif/README.md

 App challange using the Giphy api

-Fecthcing data from the internet, core data and design patterns.
+Fecthcing data from the internet, core data, and design patterns.